-- 6. Start the second row using 1/3rd of a plank.
 Place the cut end against the wall.
 Insert the tongue on the long side of the plank into the groove of the plank in the first row.
-Hold the plank in a 20° to 30° angle while applying pressure inward and down until they lock together (diagram 1a).
-Angle the plank and push the tongue into the groove and adjust it until the tongue locks into place (diagram 1b).
-Complete the second row allowing 1/4 inch (6.35mm) expansion space at the start and end of the row. - 7.
+Hold the plank in a 20° to 30° angle while applying pressure inward and down until they lock together (diagram 1a) and (diagram 1b).
+A tapping block may be needed for additional force.
+Complete the second row inserting the end joints first, then the length joints.

 Start the third row using a 2/3rd length of a plank with the cut end against the wall.
 Complete each row thereafter using a random layout with end joints off-set by at least 8".
 Plan the layout to avoid using small planks (less than 6") at the walls.
 The cut piece at the end of the row can often be used to start the next row provided it achieves a random layout.
-Always place the cut end against the wall and allow for the expansion space. - 8.
-Hydri-Core planks are unique in that they can also be installed with a pull bar or tapping block and rubber mallet or hammer in difficult areas such as the last row, and when fitting under door trim.
+Always place the cut end against the wall and allow for the expansion space.

+- 4. Vinyl Plank planks are unique in that they can also be installed with a pull bar or tapping block and rubber mallet or hammer in difficult areas such as the last row, and when fitting under door trim.
 Use a pull bar and rubber mallet or hammer to lock the joints together in the last row.
 Always use a pull bar on the cut edge of the plank.
-Factory edges can be damaged if the pull bar is used directly against them. - 9.
+Factory edges can be damaged if the pull bar is used directly against them. - 5.
 When fitting around door trim it will be necessary to slide the plank under the trim.
 This can be accomplished easily by starting the row on the side of the room with the door trim and then sliding the plank into place once it is attached.
 The row can be completed by inserting the tongue into the groove or the groove into the tongue depending on the direction.
 A tapping block and pull bar (Diagrams 2a & 2b) can also be used to lock the joints together while the planks are in a flat position.
 Use a series of light taps until the joint is gradually locked together.